mattdark/cipher-algorithms/README.md

-# cryptography
+# cipher algorithms
-Encryption Techniques implemented on Python, Rust and C
+Cipher algorithms implemented on Python, Rust and C